TramadoI/gdb-rstlinit/README.md

 ## Setup ##

-Be sure to have the `rust-src` component for your resepctive toolchains installed.
+Be sure to have the `rust-src` component of your respective toolchain installed.

 ```bash
 rustup component add rust-src